eric-sclafani/gram2vec/README.md

 - `data/` - contains the PAN 2022 data (raw, preprocessed, train/dev/test splits, and dev bins), as well as my proprocessing scripts

+  - Note: `pan_preprocess.py` is due to be overhauled, as the code is very messy.
+Proceed with caution if you use it.

 - `logs/` - contains log files for each featurizer.
 Lets you see what each featurizer is capturing exactly

 - `results/` - contains the results in for the form of json files (testing data has not been used yet)